broncowdd/SnippetVamp/readme.txt

 - embed snippets into a blog
 - private/public status
 - config page
-- english & french: very easy to add a new language
+- english , french & spanish: very easy to add a new language
-- all the app is in one php file (starting configuration, templates, function, core, post & get handling, rss etc.) less than 31ko...
+- all the app is in one php file (starting configuration, templates, function, core, post & get handling, rss etc.) less than 50ko...
 - filtered rss feeds: new snippets feeds, one feed for each tag or search rss feed (multiple tags & search allowed)
 - admin space (easily created when you first start the app)
 - highlight.js included (but not essential)